 Common Warning Signs of Sexual Abuse

-Quite often, sexual abuse continues unabated for long periods of time because children don’t always know how to speak up.
-Sometimes their abuser may threaten them or their family with harm; at other times, children are manipulated into keeping “our little secret” because they do not know better.
+Quite often, sexual abuse continues unabated for extended periods because children do not always know how to speak up.
+Sometimes their abuser might threaten them or their family with harm; at other times, children are manipulated into keeping “our little secret” because they do not know better.

 - Nightmares and sleep problems

 - Reversion to earlier behaviors (e.g., bedwetting, potty accidents)

 - Mood swings or short tempers that appear out of character